bun create is optional — Bun works without any configuration. This command exists to make getting started faster.Template a new Bun project with

 terminal

-create-<template> package for complete documentation and usage instructions.
+create-<template> package’s documentation for usage instructions.

 From GitHub